How to Raise pH in Well Water

 Oxygen and light can quickly degrade the health benefits of your ionized water.

-That’s why I recommend avoiding buying bottled alkaline water in bulk if possible.
+That’s why I recommend avoiding buying bottled alkaline water in bulk.

 Storing you alkaline ionized water in an airtight container preserves the negative ORP.